tani/docs/tools.md

 - SageMath 9.3 - An open-source mathematical software system
 - ACL2 8.2 - A theorem prover
 - $\mathrm{\TeX}$Live 2020 - A TeX Distribution
-- Steel Bank Common Lisp (SBCL) 2.0.5 - A Common Lisp compiler
+- Steel Bank Common Lisp (SBCL) 2.0 - A Common Lisp compiler
+- Racket 7.8 - A general-purpose, multi-paradigm programming language based on the Scheme dialect of Lisp
-- SWI-Prolog 8.2.0-1 - A free Prolog environment
+- SWI-Prolog 8.2 - A free Prolog environment